kevgo/git-scale-poc/documentation/scalable-git-development.md

 The user can then add files and directories needed for development one by one, their content will be lazy-loaded from the repository.
-In the future, there will be support to stream content from multiple promisor remotes.

 Initialize the "cone" strategy for partial clones:

 ```
 git sparse-checkout init --cone
 ```

-Adding a folder and downloading its content takes only a few seconds:
+Add a folder and downloading its content takes only **a few seconds**:

 ```
 git sparse-checkout add doc/development/telemetry